 From mustards to pines, white butterfly larvae display an eclectic palate.
 Pine Whites (Neophasia menapia), common Western species, fly wherever pine trees grow.

 Chiricahua Whites are the other species in the genus.
+Males are white, femals have orange wings.
 They are an Arizona specialty species.
+While they are found in New Mexico, their population is limited.Whit

 Four Pontia species, collectively called checkered whites also make a prominent showing across North America.
 The Western White butterfly (Pontia occidentalis) extends its range through much of the Rocky Mountain region to western coastal areas.